 These are first steps.

-If you are a Catholic on Facebook, there is a new group called “Catholics United Against the Lavender Mafia” that will allow us to gather information about the developing situation as well as encourage other lay Catholics to link up and brainstorm ideas for addressing this serious threat to our faith.
-And serious it is.
-If this cabal continues to occupy the current rung it holds in Rome, it will not be long before our Church abandons tradition and falls into heresy.
-Already figures like Fr.
-James Martin and many others tour the world promoting abandonment of Catholic sexual teaching.
-Worse, they do it without any censure from Rome.
+If you are a Catholic on Facebook, we welcome you to the new group “Catholics United Against the Lavender Mafia”.
+This group will allow us to gather information about the developing situation as well as encourage other lay Catholics to link up and brainstorm ideas for addressing this serious threat to our faith.

 September 1, 2018